Oct 15, 2024

 1. Delete the MongoDB Exporter:

-helm uninstall mongodb-exporter -n grade-submission
+helm uninstall mongodb-exporter -n mongodb

 2. If you deployed MongoDB as part of this guide: